 If you’re unsure whether your plan and new guards are up to the task, or that your workplace even needs guards or protective devices, you can consult OSHA’s machine guarding checklist.
 One thing is absolutely clear: if your workers operate machinery with any moving parts, guards are a must.

 Many machine guards and other safety features may be unfamiliar to their operators.
 They may not understand all the hazards of the machine they are supposed to use, and might not realize that long hair, jewelry or loose clothing could get caught in the moving parts.
-Training can help them recognize these and other issues.
+Training can help them recognize these and other issues in their work area.

 Training on how to operate equipment must address all the hazards associated with each machine and help workers understand how each safeguard protects them from harm.
 In addition, workers should be taught how to use the safeguards and under what circumstances (if ever) these can be removed.
 For example, if the machine needs to be repaired or oiled, they should know exactly who is authorized to perform such jobs.
 Machinery operators also have to understand what to do if a safeguard becomes damaged, comes loose or needs to be replaced for some reason.